ytakefuji/IoT/README.md

 microphone--arduinoNANO--USB-PC
 <pre>
 mic.ino using MAX4466 (High Precision Preamplifier Electret Microphone Amplifier) with 3 pins
-# captured analog data (10-bit) will be transmitted from Arduino Nano to PC through USB.
+# captured analog data (10-bit) using microphone will be transmitted from Arduino Nano to PC through USB.

 $ python oscillo.py
 or